mira-x/SicMu/README.md

 Songs are sorted and grouped by folders, artists, albums and album's track.

-Works on old slow small devices (from Android froyo 2.2).
+Works on rather old devices (from Android 4.0).

 4.3" screen: